teltek/Galicaster-doc/SoftwareInstallation.md

 sudo dpkg --purge galicaster
 ```
 #### Source code
-As an alternative to the DEB package installation, you can install Galicaster from the source code.
+As an alternative, you can install Galicaster from the source code.
 Stable versions are available on the [Release Archive.](SoftwareInstallation/ReleaseArchive.md).
 Stable and development versions, as well as development information, are available in our [Git repository](http://github.com/teltek/Galicaster).

 Installing a source code version requires installing its [dependencies](#dependencies) manually.
 If a DEB package installation is also present, conf.ini and the profiles will be read from the folder /etc/galicaster.
 Otherwise, the ones in the installation folder will be used.